Home

 Vitamin D and Muscular Strength

-One of Vitamin D's lesser known actions- improving muscular strength- is one reason why Congestive Heart Failure and Vitamin D Deficiency occur together.
+One of Vitamin D's lesser known actions- improving muscular strength- is one reason why Congestive Heart Failure and Vitamin D Deficiency occur together, as well as the profound Vitamin D Fatigue that occurs in almost everyone with CHF.
 For reasons that are not well understood, vitamin D deficiency causes muscles to be weak, and improving vitamin D status improves muscular strength.
 This effect is particularly noteworthy in the elderly, but even young girls with vitamin D deficiency have weaker muscular strength than their vitamin D sufficient peers.
 This muscle strengthening effect may also be may also be contributing to the stronger HEART muscles of those treated with Vitamin D too!

 "Vitamin D deficiency and consequent hypocalcaemia